Guthrum: Defeat by Alfred

-Conversion to Christianity and peace
+Peace settlement

 Under the terms of his surrender, Guthrum was obliged to be baptised (Note: Guthrum's baptismal name was Æthelstan on his conversion to Christianity in 878.) in the Christian faith and then with his army leave Wessex.
 This agreement is known as the Treaty of Wedmore.
 Another treaty soon followed that set out the boundaries between Alfred and Guthrum's territories as well as agreements on peaceful trade, and the weregild value of its people.
 This is known as the Treaty of Alfred and Guthrum.